bakpakin/Fennel/api.md

   allowing use of the doc macro.
 Intended for development purposes (see [performance note](#metadata-performance-note)); defaults to true for REPL only.
+* `requireAsInclude` *(since 0.3.0)*: Alias any static `require` calls to the `include` special, embedding the module code inline in the compiled output.
+If the module name isn't a string literal or resolvable at compile time, falls back to `require` at runtime.
+Can be used to embed both fennel and Lua modules.
 * `env`: an environment table in which to run the code; see the Lua manual.

 ## Start a configurable repl